t1mmen/srtd/README.md

 ### Registering Existing Objects

-If you have existing database objects that you'd like to manage with templates:
+For existing database objects that you'd like to manage with templates:

 ```bash
 srtd register my_function.sql
 ```

-This marks the template as already applied, without running it.
-Future changes will generate new migrations.
+This marks the template as already build-as-migration, without running it.
+Future changes will generate new migrations via `srtd build`.

 ---